hadcomfort/hadcomfort.github.io/advisor/ownservice_tp_period_1952_1955.md

 ---
 layout: default
-title: Own Service: Service April 1952 - July 1955 for 5-Point Preference
+title: "Own Service: Service April 1952 - July 1955 for 5-Point Preference"
 ---

 You indicated service during the period April 28, 1952, through July 1, 1955.
 This service qualifies for 5-point preference (TP), provided your discharge was honorable and other general conditions are met.
 The 24-month minimum service rule generally does not apply to this period for establishing preference eligibility (OPM Vet Guide, '5-Point Preference (TP)').